uol-makito/CSCK541.EMA.GroupB/README.md

 Our server has three modes:

--Print: only show the content, don’t save
+• Print: only show the content, don’t save

--Save: only save the content, don’t show
+• Save: only save the content, don’t show

--Both: print and save the content
+• Both: print and save the content

 Our client can send a dictionary object in three different formats:

--BINARY
+• BINARY

--JSON
+• JSON

--XML
+• XML

 Our client has two options for sending files:

--Unencrypted
+• Unencrypted

--Encrypted
+• Encrypted

 ![image](https://user-images.githubusercontent.com/58013610/226113563-ce44c64e-0b29-468c-827c-c4bb8d8b85d5.png)